2022 Brochure Text Only Version

 Day 4: Mainland Orkney Rennibister Earth-house, Cuween Cairn, the Churchill Barriers, the Italian Chapel and St. Magnus’ Cathedral.

-Day 5: Island of Hoy Martello tower and Hackness Battery, the Dwarfie Stane and Lyness Visitor Centre or Rackwick Bay.
-This trip could include the spectacular scenic walk to the Old Man of Hoy sea stack, combined with either the Dwarfie Stane or the Lyness Visitor Centre.
+Day 5: Island of Hoy Martello tower and Hackness Battery, the Dwarfie Stane and Lyness Visitor Centre.
+If you would prefer this trip could include the spectacular scenic walk to the famous Old Man of Hoy sea stack, combined with either the Dwarfie Stane or the Lyness Visitor Centre.

 Day 7: depart

 For longer tours or variations please contact us for a quote